-A complaint is to be submitted in writing to the Ministry of Economic Affairs and Employment, PO Box 32, FI-00023 GOVERNMENT or by email to kirjaamo (at) tem.fi2.
-A copy of the complaint is to be sent by e-mail to ncp-finland (at) tem.fi.
-There are no specific instructions regarding the format of the complaint, but it should indicate which company it concerns, explanations of the facts, and which chapters of the Guidelines have not been adhered to.
-To expedite the process, the National Contact Point requests that this form be filled out: https://bit.ly/2E5uVpk3.
+A complaint is to be submitted in writing to the Ministry of Economic Affairs and Employment, PO Box 32, FI-00023 GOVERNMENT or by email to Kirjaamo.tem (at) gov.fi2.
+A copy of the complaint is to be sent by e-mail to ncp-finland.tem (at) gov.fi.
+There are no specific instructions regarding the format of the complaint, but it should indicate at minimum which company it concerns, explanations of the actions of the company in question, and which chapter or chapters of the Guidelines the company has not adhered to.
+Furthermore, there should be an explanation on which issues possible submitted evidence are meant to give further information on.
+To expedite the process, the National Contact Point requests filling out the form found here.

 A complaint may be submitted on behalf of several different parties.
 If necessary, the NCP may use videoconferencing and Finnish missions' networks to organise hearings with the parties, but the NCP will not reimburse any travel expenses.
-If a complaint refers to issues prior to 2011, when the OECD Guidelines were last renewed, the NCP will apply the OECD Guidelines in force at the time.
+If a complaint refers to issues or events prior to 2011, when the OECD Guidelines were last renewed, the NCP will apply the OECD Guidelines in force at the time.
 This principle also applies to issues outreaching the year 2011.